Professor Utonium: Well, what can I say?

 - Bart was a mistake, as can be seen from Flashback episodes.
 Lisa & Maggie weren't planned, either, but Bart was conceived before Homer & Marge decided to get married.

-- During an argument between Homer and Grandpa, Abe blurts out that Homer was an accident.
+- During an argument between Homer and Grandpa, Abe blurts out that Homer was an accident, leading to some great Hypocritical Humor:

-- On a later episode, Marge considers having another child, and Homer incredulously responds, "An on-purpose baby?"
+- In a later episode, Marge considers having another child, and Homer incredulously responds, "An on-purpose baby?"

 - The Powerpuff Girls

-- Powerpuff Girls are born by a mistake of Professor Utonium, since he wanted to created a single girl as his daughter, but then the Chemical X was added by mistake, giving birth to three little superheroines.
+- Powerpuff Girls are born by a mistake of Professor Utonium since he wanted to create a single girl as his daughter, but then the Chemical X was added by mistake, giving birth to three little superheroines.

 - Also, various supervillains are born by mistake in the series, prominently PPG's Arch-Enemy, Mojo Jojo, who also has an accident with the Chemical X, transforming him from a normal monkey to an uplifted maniac mastermind.